Yishun Innova Junior College: Anthem

 The college anthem of IJC is entitled, Ad Astra, meaning "to the stars".
 It was written by Singapore composer Dick Lee as pro bono service in 2005.
 Lyrics were written by a teacher at Innova Junior College, Mdm Chitrakala Arumugam, in 2006.

 Merger with Innova Junior College

 On 20 April 2017, it was announced that YJC would merge with Innova Junior College (IJC), with the merged school located at the current campus of YJC.
 This was in light of the declining cohort sizes since 2014, which was attributed to the fall in Singapore's birth rate.
 The class of 2018 was the last graduating batch of Yishun Junior College students, with 2019 being the year that Yishun Junior College ceased operations.

 On 11 January 2018, it was announced that the new college would be named Yishun Innova Junior College, with Innova Junior College's principal Mr Michael De Silva being the new principal.

 YIJC will move to the campus used by IJC once upgrading works have been completed.
+The upgrading is slated for completion in 2027 and operations at the new site are set to commence in January 2028.